samoylenkodmitry/s-a--m.github.io/_posts/2018-08-27-loop-performance.md

 o4 | 59261446 | 53455846 | 73940461 | 10 | 592614463
 o5 | 60955246 | 53510924 | 80854770 | 10 | 609552461

-Немного другой расклад:
+A different scenario:
-В лидерах остался o0 enhanced-loop.
+The leader remains o0 with the enhanced-loop.
-На одном уровне с ним o3, o4, o2 и o5.
+On the same level with it are o3, o4, o2, and o5.
-Сильно проиграл всем o1 - метод без кеширования array.length.
+Far behind them all is o1 - the method without caching array.length.

-Наконец, пирог 2018 - Pixel XL (Android P, API 29). Размер массива 1млн.
+Finally, the 2018 flagship - Pixel XL (Android P, API 29).
+Array size is 1 million.

 ox | avg | min | max | count | sum
 --- | --- | --- | --- | --- | ---